 Learn more about the importance of follow-up care.

 Watching for recurrence

-One goal of follow-up care is to check for a recurrence.
+One goal of follow-up care is to check for a recurrence, which means that the cancer has come back.
 If it occurs, cancer recurrence most commonly happens within the first 2 or 3 years after diagnosis, so follow-up visits will be more frequent during the first 2 or 3 years.